 Social Security Offset Example The following example shows how Social Security disability benefits would affect your benefit under Group LTD coverage.
-It assumes that when you became disabled, you: Earned this monthly base salary: Chose this plan coverage option: Were eligible to receive this monthly Group LTD benefit: Were eligible to receive this monthly Social Security disability benefit: Siven these assumptions, Group LTD coverage would pay a monthly benefit of \$700 (\$1,500 minus \$800).
+It assumes that when you became disabled, you: Earned this monthly base salary: \$2,500 Chose this plan coverage option: 60% of Total Annual Cash Compensation (TACC) Were eligible to receive this monthly Group LTD benefit: \$1,500 Were eligible to receive this monthly Social Security disability benefit: ocial \$800 Given these assumptions, Group LTD coverage would pay a monthly benefit of \$700 (\$1,500 minus \$800).